-Famous for its pristine beaches, crystal clear waters and delectable seafood, it’s easy to see why Goa is a travellers paradise.
-This seaside state also offers a glimpse into India’s spiritual side, with an abundance of yoga retreats and a fascinating blend of Indian and Portuguese cultures.
+Famous for its pristine beaches, crystal-clear waters and delectable seafood, Goa is often considered a traveller’s paradise.
+This coastal state also offers a fascinating blend of Indian and Portuguese cultures, making it an ideal destination for those in search of both sunshine and spiritual retreats.

 goa